wmhilton-stoplight/platform-docs/3.-design/shared-components.md

 Add the schema, or reference one that already exists, with the properties that will appear in the HTTP body.

-Add a short description of the error response, such as what is likely to have triggered it, and where the user can find out more information to resolve it.
+Add a short description of the error response, such as what's likely to have triggered it, and where the user can find out more information to resolve it.
 If documenting an API error, and the error message itself has links and sufficient information to solve the problem, then this can be more brief.
 You can also add examples.

 Now when you update the shared response, it will update in every endpoint using this response.